johnno1962/InjectionNext/README.md

 For more information consult the [original InjectionIII README](https://github.com/johnno1962/InjectionIII) or for the bigger picture see [this swift evolution post](https://forums.swift.org/t/weve-been-doing-it-wrong-all-this-time/72015).

+You can run InjectionNext from the command line and have it open your project in Xcode automatically using the -projectPath option.

+    open -a InjectionNext --args -projectPath /path/to/project

+Set a user default with the same name if you want to always open this project inside the selected Xcode on launching the app.

 The colors of the menu bar icon bar correspond to: